coder-forge/lesson-tdd-consume-api-data-viz/README.md

 ##### creating configuration files

 Next we will create a configuration file.
-We don't want these configuration settings to pushed to a git repo yet, at the same time we do want to show a sample configuration for users to work from.
+We don't want these configuration settings to pushed to a git repo, ever, yet at the same time we do want to show a sample configuration for users to work from.
 To solve this will involve creating the following 3 files in our project root:
 `.gitignore`,`config-dist.js`,`config.js`